spikeheap/spikeheap.github.io/app/_posts/2016-04-28-docker-speedy-dependencies.md

 ---
 layout: post
 tags: ['post', 'software', 'development', 'programming', 'docker', 'npm', 'bundler', 'rails']
-title: "Speedier dependencies with Docker"
+title: "Faster dependencies with Docker"
 description: "This post explains how to speed up your builds by seeding your Docker image with most of your dependencies, without resorting to data volumes."
 comments: true
 ---